 A Visual Otthymo (VO6) model was created to determine the pre-development 2-year flow from the subject property.
 A 24-hour Chicago rainfall distribution was used to simulate the rainfall on the site using the Pearson International Airport IDF parameters.
 As the site is fully developed under existing conditions, a runoff coefficient of 0.5 was used as prescribed by the City of Mississauga standards.
+Under existing conditions 0.29 ha of external drainage flow south into the subject lands, the target flow rate for these lands was also calculated using VO6.
 Table 2 below outlines the pre-development 2-year flow.

-Table 2 - 2-year Pre-development Target
+Table 2: 2-year Pre-development Target

-Area (ha) Runoff Coefficient 2-year Target (m3/s) 1.5 0.5 0.176
+Name Area (ha) Runoff Coefficient 2-year Target (m3/s)

+3085 Hurontari 1.5 0.5 0.176

+External Area 0.29 0.5 0.037

-As the properties allocation in the 450 mm storm sewer being constructed by Metrolinx is unknown at this time, quantity control has been designed to conservatively pump the flows from the tank over a 24 hour period.
-For the 1.5 ha site and a runoff volume of 118 mm from VO6, the required flow rate over 24 hours would be approximately 20 L/s.
+As the properties allocation in the 450 mm storm sewer being constructed by Metrolinx is unknown at this time, quantity control has been designed to conservatively release the flows from the tank over a 24 hour period.

+One tank is proposed within the underground parking where flows will be pumped to Hurontario over 24 hours, with an emergency overflow.
+A second tank is proposed within the road that is connect to Hurontario.
+VO6 has indicated a runoff volume of 118 mm in the 100-year storm, so for the 1.49 ha site that is to be controlled and 0.29 ha of external area, the required flow rate over 24 hours would be approximately 24 L/s.
 Table 3 summarizes the flow and storage required based on the VO6 model.